ddvk/remarkable-touchgestures/readme.md

 touch left/right 1/3 of the screen to turn pages

-swipe down to enter sleep mode
+swipe up to enter sleep mode

 ## Compilation